 As the old saying goes, “when something looks too good to be true, it usually is”.
-Business owners and marketers need to make sure that their promos and marketing campaigns paint an accurate picture of what they’re offering to customers.
+Business owners or their customer service team and marketers must ensure that their promos and marketing campaigns paint an accurate picture of their offering.

 These days, customers are well-informed and can smell a false advert or promo a mile away.

-For the past couple of weeks, a particular Nigerian internet service provider has run a promo that gives customers a buy-one-get-one-free subscription.
+A Nigerian internet service provider ran a promo that gives customers a buy-one-get-one-free subscription.

 So if you pay for a month’s subscription within the promo period, you’ll get a free month bonus.

 As mouth-watering as this sounds, I was sceptical because, in recent times, this service provider’s network has been having hiccups.

-Their network is good, but during the promo period, it was apparent that their system was struggling to keep up with the demand.
+Their network is good, but it was apparent that their system was struggling to keep up with the demand during the promo period.

-The hiccups were becoming more and more worrisome, which made me remember the above proverb and not join the bandwagon.
+The hiccups were becoming worrisome, making me remember the above proverb and not join the bandwagon.

-Though I have no data as to how many people took advantage of the promo, I’m sure that I’m not their only customer who noticed the hiccups.
+Though I have no data on how many people in their customer base took advantage of the promo, I’m sure that I’m not their only customer who noticed the hiccups.
 This incident inspired me to write this post.

-Coincidentally this week is Customer Service Week!
-This event inspires me to highlight who should be the primary focus of any promo or marketing campaign you embark on, i.e. your customers!
+Coincidentally that week was Customer Service Week!
+This event inspired me to highlight who should be the primary focus of any promo or marketing campaign you embark on, i.e. your customers!

 So, what can you do to make your promos and marketing campaigns more appealing?
 What can you do to improve customer interactions, customer feedback and customer satisfaction?
 Here are four quick tips:

 Focus on Your Customers

 Many customers are tech-savvy and tough to sell.
 We should view customer service not as a department but as an attitude.

 Customers these days avoid pushy, generic, sleazy and sales promos and campaigns like the plague.
 Can you blame them?

-As business owners or marketers, we need to be more creative and put the needs of the customers ahead of our own.
+As business owners or marketers, we need to be more creative and put the customers’ needs ahead of our own.
 Customer experience, customer feedback and customer satisfaction should be paramount for us.